stolostron/hypershift-addon-operator/docs/advanced/provision_hypershift_clusters_by_manifestwork.md

 ## Creating a hosted cluster on a remote hosting cluster

-Creates one or more manifestwork CRs in the target managed (hypershift hosting) cluster's namespace on the ACM hub cluster.
+Create one or more manifestwork CRs in the target managed (hypershift hosting) cluster's namespace on the ACM hub cluster.
 The payload of the manifestwork CR includes:

 - the namespace where the hosted cluster is created
 - HostedCluster CR